Impact Factor 5.810 | CiteScore 6.2

-Pharmacology of Ion Channels and Channelopathies welcomes submissions of the following article types: Book Review, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.
+Pharmacology of Ion Channels and Channelopathies welcomes submissions of the following article types: Brief Research Report, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Technology and Code.

 All manuscripts must be submitted directly to the section Pharmacology of Ion Channels and Channelopathies, where they are peer-reviewed by the Associate and Review Editors of the specialty section.